 3. Spitting Faucets

 If you are struggling to get a nice flow of water from a tap, it may be due to a clogged aerator (screen covering the tip of a tap).
+Be sure to check out these top rated shower faucets for great options.

 4. Unusual Noises Coming From The Faucet